PARTNER INITIATIVE

 Group of adults seated in a circle in a classroom, in conversation

-For the past four years, Everyday Democracy has worked with five SJC sites in Cook County, IL; Charleston, SC; Palm Beach County, FL; Pima County, AZ; and Spokane, WA.
-Our work has supported decision-makers to work more collaboratively with the community to reimagine safety and justice on a local level, while planting roots for more authentic public engagement in the future.
+Everyday Democracy works with five SJC sites in Cook County, IL; Charleston, SC; Palm Beach County, FL; Pima County, AZ; and Spokane, WA.
+We support decision-makers to increase collaboration with the community to reimagine safety and justice on a local level, while planting roots for more authentic public engagement in the future.

-Everyday Democracy has supported SJC sites and communities as they design and implement community engagement processes—including community-wide dialogues, community engaged research, and leadership initiatives—that center the voices of individuals most impacted by the criminal justice system, including formerly incarcerated individuals and their families.
+Everyday Democracy supports SJC sites and communities as they design and implement community engagement processes—including community-wide dialogues, community engaged research, and leadership initiatives—that center the voices of individuals most impacted by the criminal justice system, including formerly incarcerated individuals and their families.

-• We have collaborated with local sites to plan and implement over 150 small group dialogues that engaged more than 1000 participants, including individuals most directly impacted by the inequities of the criminal justice system
+• Implemented over 150 small group dialogues engaging more than 1,000 participants, including individuals most directly impacted by the inequities of the criminal justice system.

-• We supported community leaders in creating and hosting 25 community-wide forums and three summits focused on generating community-driven solutions.
+• 25 community-wide forums and three summits hosted to generate community-driven solutions.

-• We hosted a three-week virtual leadership institute for individuals and family members impacted by incarceration, bringing together 20 participants from four sites.
+• 20 participants from four site attended a three-week virtual leadership institute for individuals and family members impacted by incarceration.